 It turns out that this negativity and fear is ‘normal’ and that we can thank evolution for this ‘negativity bias’ which comes from our survival days back when we were cave dwellers.
 Our brain is wired to always see the negative first and to focus on that to survive.
 Although our cave-dwelling days are long gone, our brain and mind still operate the same way.
 This bias was discovered and documented by the psychologists Paul Rozin and Edward Royzman in 2001.

 The good news is that we can train our minds to be more positive and less anxious.
-And one great tool to do this is learning and practicing mindfulness.
+And one great tool to do this is learning and practising mindfulness.
 Mindfulness is not obscure or exotic.
 It’s familiar to us because it’s what we already do, how we already are.
 We all already have the capacity to be present, and it doesn’t require us to change who we are.

 We can cultivate these innate qualities with simple practices.
 While mindfulness is something we all naturally possess, it’s more readily available to us when we practice daily.
 Even just a 10-minute daily practice has been scientifically proven to be beneficial and effective.
 That’s when the real magic happens, as we re-wire our brain to be more positive, focused, happy and more.
 There’s growing research showing that when you train your brain to be mindful, you’re remodeling the physical structure of your brain.
 The next introduction to mindfulness course is starting on Thursday the 25th of October 2018 in Richmond.
 You will find some more details and info here.

 A great practice to start with to control your guilty feelings is mindful eating.